wush978/pvm/README.md

 pvm::export.packages()
 ```

-It will check the dependencies and export to `pvm.yml`.
+- It will check the dependencies and export to `pvm.yml`.
-Modify the content if you have non-CRAN packages.
+- If you have non-CRAN packages, please modify the content of `pvm.yml`.
-Change the repository from CRAN to `<username>/<reponame>#<commit-ish>` if it is in github.
+    - Change the repository from CRAN to the appropriate specification.
+Please see [#non-cran-repositories] for examples.
-See <https://github.com/r-pkgs/remotes#dependencies> for more specifications of non-CRAN repositories.

 Then go to another workspace: